-- (i) The EES is to document investigations of potential environmental effects of the proposed project, including any relevant alternatives, and the feasibility of associated environmental mitigation and management measures.
-In particular the EES should address: - a) potential effects on biodiversity and ecological values including native vegetation, listed flora, fauna and communities through loss, degradation or fragmentation of habitat, collision with turbines, or other ecological effects; - b) potential effects on water environments including wetlands and Mustons Creek, as a result of direct disturbance, changes to stream flows or discharge of sediment or waste during construction, operation or decommissioning of infrastructure; - effects on Aboriginal cultural heritage values; C) - d) effects on historic heritage values; - e) effects on landscape and visual amenity values; - f) effects on amenity related to construction and decommissioning; - effects on the socioeconomic environment, at local and regional scales, including on traffic, g) agriculture and other direct and indirect effects; and - cumulative effects of the project, particularly on biodiversity, ecology, social and landscape values, h) given the proximity to other proposed, approved and operating windfarms. - (ii) The matters to be investigated and documented in the EES will be set out more fully in scoping requirements prepared by the Department of Environment, Land, Water and Planning (DELWP).
-Draft scoping requirements will be exhibited for public comment over 15 business days, before final scoping requirements are issued by the Minister for Planning. - (iii) The proponent is to prepare and submit to DELWP an adequate draft EES study program to inform the preparation of scoping requirements. - (iv) The level of detail of investigation for the EES studies should be consistent with the approach set out in the scoping requirements and be adequate to inform a robust and objective assessment of the significance and acceptability of its potential environmental effects, including for any feasible relevant alternatives, in the context of the Ministerial Guidelines. - (v) DELWP will convene an inter-agency technical reference group (TRG) to advise DELWP and the proponent on the scoping requirements, the design and adequacy of the EES studies, and coordination with statutory approval processes. - (vi) The proponent is to prepare and implement an EES Consultation Plan for consulting the public and engaging with stakeholders during preparation of the EES.
-Once completed to the satisfaction of DELWP, the EES consultation plan is to be implemented by the proponent, having regard to advice from DELWP and the TRG. - (vii) The proponent is also to prepare and submit to DELWP its proposed schedule for the completion of studies and preparation and exhibition of the EES, following confirmation of the scoping requirements.
-This schedule is to enable effective management of the EES process and EES' development based on an agreed alignment of the proponent's and DELWP's timeframes, including for TRG review of technical studies for the EES and the main EES documentation.

-- (viii) The proponent is to apply appropriate peer review and quality management procedures to enable the completion of EES studies to a satisfactory standard. - (ix) The EES is to be exhibited for a period of 30 business days for public comment, unless the exhibition period spans the Christmas-New Year period, in which case 40 business days will apply. - (x) An inquiry will be appointed under the Environment Effects Act to consider environmental effects of the proposal.
+- (i) The EES is to document investigations of potential environmental effects of the proposed project, including the feasibility of associated environmental mitigation and management measures, in particular for: - potential effects on biodiversity and ecological values including native vegetation, listed flora, fauna, and communities through loss, degradation or fragmentation of habitat, collision with turbines, or other ecological effects; - b. potential effects on water environments and related environmental values, including as a result of changes to stream flows and discharge of sediment; - c. effects on Aboriginal cultural heritage values; - d. potential effects on historic heritage values; - e. potential effects on the socioeconomic environment, at local and regional scales, including on traffic, tourism, agriculture and other direct and indirect effects; and - f. cumulative effects of the project, particularly on biodiversity, ecology, social and landscape values, given the proximity to other proposed, approved and operating windfarms - (ii) The matters to be investigated and documented in the EES will be set out more fully in scoping requirements.
+Draft scoping requirements will be exhibited for 15 business days, before final scoping requirements are issued by the Minister for Planning. - (iii) The proponent is to prepare and submit to the Department of Transport and Planning (DTP) an adequate draft EES study program to inform the preparation of scoping requirements. - (iv) The level of detail of investigation for the EES studies should be consistent with the approach set out in the scoping requirements and be adequate to inform an assessment of the significance and acceptability of its potential environmental effects, in the context of the Ministerial Guidelines. - (v) DTP will convene an inter-agency technical reference group (TRG) to advise DTP and the proponent on the scoping requirements, the design and adequacy of the EES studies, and coordination with statutory approval processes. - (vi) The proponent is to prepare and submit to DTP its proposed EES Consultation Plan for engaging with the public and stakeholders during the preparation of the EES.
+Once completed to the satisfaction of DTP, the EES consultation plan is to be implemented by the proponent, having regard to advice from DTP and the TRG. - (vii) The proponent is also to prepare and submit to DTP its proposed schedule for the completion of studies, preparation and exhibition of the EES, following confirmation of the scoping requirements.
+This schedule will be finalised in consultation with DTP and is intended to facilitate the alignment of the proponent's and DTP's timeframes, including for TRG review of technical studies and main report. - (viii) The proponent is to apply appropriate peer review and quality management procedures to enable the completion of EES studies and documentation to a satisfactory standard. - (ix) The EES is to be exhibited for a period of 30 business days for public comment, unless the exhibition period spans the Christmas-New Year period, in which case 40 business days will apply. - (x) An inquiry will be appointed under the Environment Effects Act 1978 to consider environmental effects of the proposal.